 Our lives are busy, stressful, on-the-go and fast-paced.
 Eating while on your computer, texting your friend to plan the weekend and thinking about your finances seems like an ordinary day for most of us.
 With our hectic lifestyles, should we not take advantage of yoga meditation, take a moment to pause and reflect on our breath?
 Expand our minds, and just be?

 Today’s culture equates stillness with passivity and laziness without recognizing that the mind and the body need to pause.
 Yoga Meditation trains us to be perceptive, open and present.
 The goal of spirituality is a stable mind.
-The end result is that you perform the same tasks with a higher level of productivity and joy.
+The end result is that you perform the same tasks with higher productivity and joy.

-One of the best and most effective ways to reach a state of tranquility and peace is through yoga meditation.
+One of the best and most effective ways to reach a state of tranquillity and peace is through yoga meditation.
 The two really go hand-in-hand and push us to connect more with our physical and spiritual selves.